BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 				|-> Create of : daily motivationals / notices(eg.:server maintenance)

 		LESS IMPORTANT:
+			- ensure toggle completion can be clicked again, resetting the state of the task
 			- Email notification upon registration
 				|-> Notification for password changes(?)
 			- Setting Due Date